 If you’re not too familiar with making bread, this really isn’t a bad place to start.
-If you’re unsure of your abilities to make a wreath, it’s not too hard, but you can also roll the dough and cut it into buns, instead, and make a wreath out of them or do a simpler design like this one.
+If you’re unsure of your abilities to make a wreath, it’s not too hard, but you can also roll the dough and cut it into buns, instead, and make a wreath out of them.
 I’m thinking about doing that if my omi asks me (as usual, hah) to make cinnamon buns at some point over the holidays.
 There does seem to be a bit of a block with vegan sweet breads, like cinnamon buns, but you can easily make them dairy free without having to use margarine or other highly processed ingredients.

 The crumb in the bread is really nice and I’d gift/serve it unreservedly to vegans and vocal non-vegans alike.
 They won’t be able to tell.
 If you’d like, chopped hazelnuts or walnuts would be an excellent addition to the filling.
 This loaf was inspired by my chocolate banana babka – head that way if you’re looking for an oil-free recipe.

 It looks like a complicated recipe, but it isn’t, just thorough.
 If you have any additional questions please leave a comment and I’ll do my best to answer quickly.